 A important added value of a polder roof is the enjoyment it can give its users.
 ‘What could be better than to go up to the polder roof to read the morning paper and see the sun rise over cappuccino, croissants and some freshly picked strawberries?’

 The Polderdak® (polder roof) is a concept developed by Metropolder Company (formerly Polderdak).
 The field lab Polder roof is a joint effort by Stowa, the Delfland Water Authority, Rioned, the municipality of Delft and TU Delft /VPDelta.
-At the beginning of September TU Delft was given an additional 270k Climate KIC grant to start new research in a number of fields, including urban farming and energy efficiency.
+The polder roof at TU Delft was realised with the support of EIT Climate-KIC to bridge the gap between academia and business, pave the way for upscaling and to eventually help bring innovative products to the market.
 The project also comprises the construction of various polder roofs in Italy.
 The polder roof forms part of the WaterStraat living lab for future proof urban solutions.